metron-labs/metron-demisto-content/Packs/SafebreachV2/Integrations/SafebreachContentManagement/README.md

 ### safebreach-get-simulator-with-name

 ***
-This command gives simulator with given name.
+This command gives simulator with given name

 #### Base Command